 MARTINIQUE is an overseas region of France (a status akin to Hawaii’s station within the U.S.) that intoxicates with a sublime combo of French Riviera chic and authentic West Indian spice.

 French influence is seen in everything from the excellent quality of the roads and tres-chic fashion labels in boutiques along Rue Victor Hugo, to the wide availability of fine French wines and champagne.
-Mostly notably, though, it’s seen in the exceptional quality of Martinique’s cuisine, a mix of French and Creole flavors, cooking techniques and influences widely seen as the finest in the Caribbean.
+Most notably, though, it’s seen in the exceptional quality of Martinique’s cuisine, a mix of French and Creole flavors, cooking techniques, and influences widely seen as the finest in the Caribbean.

 No visit is complete without a taste, either neat or in a planteur or ti’punch, the island’s primary cocktails.
-For connoisseurs seeking a more in-depth rum journey, La Route de Rhums is to fine rum as France’s La Route de Vins is to fine wine.
+For connoisseurs seeking a more in-depth rum journey, La Route des Rhums is to fine rum as France’s La Route de Vins is to fine wine.

 More adventurous travelers can opt for one-of-a-kind scuba adventures, sailing excursions to 48 satellite islets, or hiking Martinique’s 80-mile network of trails.